 Ability to write reports, business correspondence, and public announcements.

 Ability to effectively present information and respond to questions from members, business owners, City officials, and the general public.

 Ability to make presentations to various groups as well as prepared and impromptu statements through various media.

 Ability to calculate figures and amounts such as discounts, interest, proportions, and percentages.

 Ability to solve practical problems and deal with a variety of concrete variables in situations where only limited standardization exists.

 Ability to interpret a variety of instructions furnished in written, oral, diagram, or schedule form.

 Proficient in Microsoft Office, e-mail, and contact management software.

-To apply, please submit your Cover Letter, Resume, & References to Paris Baldarotta, email@example.com.
+To apply, please submit your Cover Letter, Resume, & References to Rachel Storm, email@example.com.
+If all three of the requested pieces of information are not received, then that will result in automatic rejection of that candidate.
 Please no phone calls.